 United Kingdom & Ireland

-The National Theatre’s production of War Horse is setting off on a major UK tour in September 2024.
-The show became the most successful play in the history of the National Theatre, winning more than 25 major awards, and has been seen by over 8.3 million people.
+War Horse is the most successful play in the history of the National Theatre, having won more than 25 major awards and been seen by over 8.3 million people.
+This production set off on a major UK tour in September 2024, which will run until November 2025.

 An adaptation of the Nobel Prize-winning author JM Coetzee’s novel, the Life and Times of Michael K combines performance, cinematic imagery and music.
-It follows the journey of Michael K through a war-torn South Africa in a quest to return his elderly mother.
+It follows the journey of Michael K through a war-torn South Africa in a quest to return his elderly mother to her ancestral home.

 On the 24th of February

-Amal and the team behind her were presented with The Livingstone Medal by the Royal Scottish Geographical Society.
-It’s never been presented to a puppet before.
-Other awardees include Sir David Attenborough.
-Neil Armstrong (first man on the moon), Scott of the Antarctic and Ban Ki-moon, the 8th Secretary General of the United Nations.
+Amal and the team behind her were presented with the Livingstone Medal by the Royal Scottish Geographical Society – the first time the award has ever been awarded to a puppet.
+Other recipients include Sir David Attenborough, Neil Armstrong (the first man on the moon), Scott of the Antarctic, and Ban Ki-moon, the 8th Secretary-General of the United Nations.

-Is an ageless tale.
-Its themes of compromise are universal, making urgent sense to each successive generation; to betray one’s better judgment for short term gain tempts us all.
-A collaboration between Handspring Puppet Company and William Kentridge.
+An ageless tale, this production explores universal themes of compromise, resonating powerfully with each successive generation.
+The temptation to betray one’s better judgment for short-term gain affects us all.
+This is a collaboration between Handspring Puppet Company and William Kentridge.

 The original magic that made the play the most successful in the National Theatre's history still holds, with its visceral impact perhaps now more relevant than ever.
 (War Horse 2024)